teenage boy holding a trumpet

 Do you have any day students?

 Yes.
-Around a quarter of our students are day students.
+Around 25% of our students are day students.

 Do you have weekly boarders?